 For new generations entering the workforce, a healthy environment and positive work culture are top of mind.
-Employers that want a productive, loyal workforce should prioritize these qualities, too.
+Employers who want to foster a productive, loyal workforce should prioritize these qualities, too.

 Change up day-to-day tasks.

 49% of workers report feeling bored or experiencing monotony at work, with nearly one in five respondents saying they feel that way “all the time.”
-Monotony is linked to performing repetitive tasks, and while not every workplace is able to change up employees’ day-to-day responsibilities, some can.
+Monotony is linked to performing repetitive tasks, and pervasive feelings of boredom stifle engagement.
+While not every workplace is able to change employees’ day-to-day responsibilities, some can.

 - Frisbee toss